Race and Cultural Landscapes: A Conversation With Elizabeth Kryder-Reid

 As with many re-imaginings of the past, the motives were actually quite complex, although they all can be understood as part of the broader settler colonial narratives in which the loss of Native territories and the oppression of the Native people under Spanish colonialism and of American rule are downplayed, and, instead, we see the story as the beginnings of civilization in a preordained “New Eden.”
 Of course, those motivations were rarely explicit and may not even have been conscious for the people designing the mission gardens in the twentieth century.
 There is also a subtle but pervasive racial motivation in the mission landscape history.
 From Father Romo’s first garden at Santa Barbara through the CCC debates at La Purisima, there was an impulse to reference a distinctly European tradition, rather than locate the missions historically and culturally in Native American or Mexican practices.
 The modifications of the mission landscapes over time reveal different versions of that Mediterranean ideal, as parishioners, volunteers, donors, monks, curators, and parish administrators shaped the spaces to their own needs.

-The missions have been restored according to various historical standards, including those of the Civilian Conservation Corp.
+The missions have been restored according to various historical standards, including those of the Civilian Conservation Corps.
 Has this made a significant difference in the way history is presented at the various missions?

 I think that while there have been standards applied to the mission architectural restorations, the development of the landscapes over time have been much more idiosyncratic.
 For me this makes them even more fascinating – there were no historic preservation guidelines or mandates, and yet there is a version of a mission garden at every mission, even those such as Mission Santa Cruz that has been reconstructed at a reduced scale.
 These mission gardens are cultural productions and they reveal the incredibly rich and varied meanings of the mission over time.